 - Animal Products (Regulated Control Scheme – Hormonal Growth Promotants) Notice [PDF, 419 KB]

 - Farmer HGP responsibilities

-MPI regularly samples production animals for HGPs and visits farms across New Zealand to make sure everyone is meeting requirements.
+The Ministry for Primary Industries (MPI) regularly samples production animals for HGPs and visits farms across New Zealand to make sure everyone is meeting requirements.

 Safety of HGPs

 There is no scientific evidence of any detrimental impact on human health from eating meat and meat products that have been produced using approved HGPs.

 It is MPI's policy that consumers should be provided with labelling information where there is a demonstrated food safety risk, so they can make informed choices about the food they eat.
 MPI doesn't consider that approved HGPs have any demonstrable food risks.